pdsmart/MZ80A_RFS/README.md

 #### To Do
-1) Remake the PCB to use standard DIP Flash RAM packages and the updated hardware plus SD Card hardware.<br/>
-2) Add Mux to allow Z80 writing into the Monitor ROM Flash.<br/>
-3) Add a coded latch such that it is possible to write to the Flash RAM (didnt originally consider writing to the Flash RAM) without upsetting the page register.<br/>
-4) Update Basic SA-5510 so that it loads/saves from SD Card.<br/>
+1) Update Basic SA-5510 so that it loads/saves from SD Card.<br/>

 ## Credits